zhuqiuyang/hacker-notes/SICP/9BNotes.md

 here's a piece of the **meta-circular evaluator**.
 This is the one using abstract syntax that's in the book.
 It's a little bit different from the one that Jerry shows you.
-And the main thing to remember about the evaluator is that it's doing some sort of case analysis on the **kinds of expressions**: so if it's either self-evaluated, or quoted, orwhatever else.
-And then, in the **general case** where the expression it's looking at is anapplication, there's some tricky recursions going on.
+And the main thing to remember about the evaluator is that it's doing some sort of case analysis on the **kinds of expressions**: so if it's either self-evaluated, or quoted, or whatever else.
+And then, in the **general case** where the expression it's looking at is an application, there's some tricky recursions going on.

 ```lisp
 (define (eval exp env)